flozender/CodeTracker-Extension/README.md

 # CodeTracker Browser Extension

 ## Set Up Instructions

+Follow the build instructions to build the extension yourself, or download the release zip and jump to the `Load extension to browser` section.

 ### Requirements:
  - Node.js v16.17.0 or higher
  - NPM v8.15.0 or higher